videostream/RouteThisRavaConnect/README.md

 Steps:

+- Contact us to get our AWS Account ID to use during the setup

 - Copy aws-connect-trigger.js to a new lambda function
   - Give the lambda function the permissions shown here:
   ![alt text](https://github.com/videostream/RouteThisRavaConnect/blob/main/docImages/lambdaPermission.png?raw=true)